The Ethics Of Being A Mixed Martial Arts Fan: How Safe Do We Really Want Our Sport?

 Further reactive measures which have been taken include MMA promotions such as the UFC and Bellator funding brain studies at the Lou Ruvo Centre for Brain Health.
 A commitment which will see active and retired fighters volunteer themselves for testing in the Professional Fighters Brain Health Study.

 “The Professional Fighters Brain Health Study has enrolled nearly 600 active and retired athletes.
 Participation is voluntary, and fighters in the study receive free, ongoing assessments of their brain health and function, including MRI scans.
 Individual tests will be repeated annually for a minimum of four years.”

-Further still, CSAC has shown itself to be proactive in there quest for fighter safety having green lit the use of handheld brain scanners to determine any adverse effects on a fighter’s neurological system.
+Further still, CSAC has shown itself to be proactive in their quest for fighter safety having green lit the use of handheld brain scanners to determine any adverse effects on a fighter’s neurological system.
 With others also using the technology in gyms.

 It’s these structures which are put in place which, when compounded, ultimately determine how much safer a fight can be.

 As fans we should all be striving for the safest possible conditions for fighters to compete in.
 Awareness is key.